giga-sec/gigaSec-Tech-Notes/3. Notes/Dig command to manually query Recursive DNS Server.md

 Tags: #fleeting

 ---
-Dig allows us to manually query [[Recursive DNS Server]] of our choice for information about domains.
+Dig allows us to **manually query [[Recursive DNS Server]]** of our choice for information about domains.
 Incredibly helpful when troubleshooting networks.
 `dig <domain> @<dns-server-ip>`

 ### Useful info Dig gives
-Dig gives the [[What is TTL in Networking|TTL (Time To Live)]] of the queried DNS record.
+Dig gives [[What is TTL in Networking|TTL (Time To Live)]] of the queried DNS record.
 When your computer queries a domain name, it stores the results in its local cache and gives a TTL to it.

 ### Where can TTL be found in Dig